freeplane/docs/src/docs/ai/ai-integration-troubleshooting.md

 - enable `AI MCP server enabled`,
 - check `AI MCP server port`,
 - check `MCP token`,
-- ensure your client sends the token in header `X-Freeplane-MCP-Token`.
+- ensure your client sends the token using one supported header:
+  `Authorization: Bearer <MCP token>` (preferred) or `X-Freeplane-MCP-Token: <MCP token>` (legacy).
+- if your client sends both headers, ensure both token values are identical.

 If port is in use, choose another port and restart the server.